×

 You’ll also need to consider the applications and systems you can build on your chosen 5G network.
 For example, Vonage (which won Gold for 5G Networks in the Telecom category at the 2024 Merit Awards) is part of Ericsson, so its communications services are built on Ericsson’s 5G network.

-As the technology continues to evolve, the advantages of 5G for businesses are clear.
-With high-speed data transfer and low latency, you can enjoy network connectivity, improving efficiency, communication, and employee and customer experiences.
+With high-speed data transfer and low latency, you can enjoy network connectivity — which improves efficiency, communication, and employee and customer experiences.

 With the number of 5G subscriptions in North America alone expected to approach 432 million by 2029, the time is right for businesses to seize the opportunity — whether it’s streamlining operations or interacting with customers through the technology.